vmchale/tin-summer/PERFORMANCE.md

 than `sniff all` means that `sniff` has room to improve.
 That being said, `sniff` is on the same order of magnitude, which is auspicious.

+Complicating the traversals benchmarks is the fact that printing out paths can affect the benchmarks.
+This isn't terribly relevant, of course: the user probably only cares about a small number of them.

 ### File extensions

 This is where `sniff` pulls ahead - but only sometimes.
 For the rust build,